 Recovering at home

 You will have some pain after the surgery.
-Your doctor will tell you what pain medicine you can take to help reduce the pain.
+Your doctor will tell you what pain medicine you can take.
 You can also use ice packs to help lessen pain and swelling.
 You might have some fluid draining from your incision.
 This is normal.

 You will get instructions about how you can move your hip and leg.
 You may need to use crutches, a cane, or walker for a few days or weeks.

-Follow all of your doctor’s instructions carefully.
+Follow all of your doctor’s instructions.
 Your surgeon may tell you to:

 Take prescription medicine to prevent blood clots

-Not take certain over-the-counter medicines for pain that may interfere with bone healing
+Not take some medicines for pain that may delay bone healing

 Eat foods high in calcium and vitamin D to help with bone healing

 You may have physical therapy.
 This is to improve the strength and movement of your leg.
+It improves your chances of a full recovery.
 The therapy may include treatments and exercises.
-The therapy improves your chances of a full recovery.
-Most people are able to return to many of their normal activities within 6 weeks of the surgery.
+You will likely be able to return to many of your normal activities within 6 weeks of the surgery.

-You may need another hip surgery 10 to 20 years after your first hip resurfacing surgery.
-You can help delay when you will need a follow-up surgery by doing regular exercise and preventing falls.
+You may need another hip surgery 10 to 20 years after your first hip surgery.
+You can help delay the follow-up surgery by doing regular exercise and preventing falls.